Lotte Entertainment: History

 In September 2003, Lotte Entertainment was created under Lotte Shopping to manage film production, distribution, investment, and international sales.
 In 2018, Lotte Corporation spun-off the entertainment branch from Lotte Shopping as Lotte Cultureworks which includes both Entertainment and Cinema divisions.

 The Lotte Entertainment division was created to focus its operations in the motion pictures industry, and is often included in Korea's "Big 4" of the major film industry distributors along with CJ ENM, Showbox, and NEW.

 In 2006, Lotte Entertainment established the Charlotte Theater in Songpa district in Seoul, which was Korea's first venue solely dedicated to musicals.

 International distribution

 In early 2015, the company signed a theatrical distribution deal with Paramount Pictures which allowed Lotte to distribute all of Paramount's films in South Korea, after Paramount ended its theatrical distribution deal with CJ Entertainment that year.

 In 2016, Lotte Entertainment joined the Globalgate consortium which is led by Lionsgate.
 As part of the agreement, Lotte represents the Korean and Vietnamese film markets.

-Production Studio

-In 2019, Lotte Entertainment launched its own TV series production studio.
-Its first series premiered on JTBC in February 2022 called "Thirty-Nine" (서른,아홉).
-The series was later distributed though TVING and Netflix streaming services.